taorems/sphinx_doc/docs/source/app-2/guide.rst

 The logic of the application is contained in the /app/logic/ folder.
 Here, decription on the logic used in the application is provided.

+.. automodule:: logic.py
+    :members:

+..
 This is with ``.. autoclass:: logic.LegHandelingOperation`` and ``:members: apply_mapping, calculate_equivalent_distance``:

-.. autoclass:: logic.LegHandelingOperation
+.. .. autoclass:: logic.LegHandelingOperation
-    :members: apply_mapping, calculate_equivalent_distance
+..     :members: apply_mapping, calculate_equivalent_distance
-    :undoc-members: calculate_digitize
+..     :undoc-members: calculate_digitize

-``.. automethod:: calculate_equivalent_distance`` can be used inside ``.. autoclass::`` to override a method of a class when it is hidden.
+.. ``.. automethod:: calculate_equivalent_distance`` can be used inside ``.. autoclass::`` to override a method of a class when it is hidden.
 Haven't tested this yet.

+..
 This is with ``.. autofunction:: logic.add``:

-.. autofunction:: logic.add
+.. .. autofunction:: logic.add

+..
 This is with ``.. autofunction:: logic.LegHandelingOperation.apply_mapping``:

-.. autofunction:: logic.LegHandelingOperation.apply_mapping
+.. .. autofunction:: logic.LegHandelingOperation.apply_mapping

-..
+.. ..
 This is with ``.. automodule:: logic.LegHandelingOperation`` and ``:members: apply_mapping, calculate_equivalent_distance``:

-.. .. automodule:: logic.LegHandelingOperation
+.. .. .. automodule:: logic.LegHandelingOperation
-..     :members: apply_mapping, calculate_equivalent_distance
+.. ..     :members: apply_mapping, calculate_equivalent_distance
-..     :no-index:
+.. ..     :no-index:

-..
+.. ..
 This is with ``.. automodule:: logic.LegHandelingOperation``:

-.. .. automodule:: logic.LegHandelingOperation
+.. .. .. automodule:: logic.LegHandelingOperation

-``.. automodule:: logic.LegHandelingOperation`` directive doesn't return the module name but the module content.
+.. ``.. automodule:: logic.LegHandelingOperation`` directive doesn't return the module name but the module content.
 So its better to use ``.. autoclass:: logic.LegHandelingOperation`` directive.

 CRUD Operations
 ---------------